desResLab/LINFA/README.md

 python -m linfa.plot_res -n NAME -i IT -f FOLDER
 ```
 where `NAME` and `IT` are again the experiment name and iteration number corresponding to the result file of interest, while `FOLDER` is the name of the folder with the results of the inference task are kept.
 Also the file format can be specified throught the `-p` option (options: `pdf`, `png`, `jpg`) and images with dark background can be generated using the `-d` flag.

+The coverage resulting from these tests can be found at [this link](https://app.codecov.io/gh/desResLab/LINFA)

 ### Usage